Smooth duality and co-contra correspondence: Abstract

 \section{Abstract}

 The aim of this paper is to explain how to get a complex of smooth representations out of the dual vector space to a smooth representation of a $p$\+adic Lie group, in natural characteristic.
 The construction does not depend on any finiteness/admissibility assumptions.
+Imposing such an assumption, one obtains an involutive duality on the derived category of complexes of smooth modules with admissible cohomology modules.
 The paper can serve as an introduction to the results about representations of locally profinite groups contained in the author's monograph on semi-infinite homological algebra~\cite{Psemi}.